 A Fusion Table is a Google service to support the gathering, managing, sharing, and visualizing of data.
-Data are stored in multiple tables on Google's cloud.
+Data is stored in multiple tables on Google's cloud.
 Individual tables can be merged (or fused) if they contain a common column, and they can be easily visualized on maps and in various kinds of charts and graphs.
-All of the data are stored in a public table that can be accessed via Google Drive, and allows different users** to add information to the tables.
+All of the data are stored in a public table that can be accessed via Google Drive, and allows different users to add information to the tables.
 Coupled with a location sensor, an App Inventor app could post periodic updates of each user's location to a public fusion table.
 Users could post notes to mark noteworthy locations.
 For example, a team of botanists could use a Fusion Table app to create an annotated catalog of the trees or plants within a certain geographical area.
 See the Google Documentation on Fusion Tables for more information.

 This tutorial introduces:

 This tutorial assumes you are familiar with the basics of App Inventor, including using the Component Designer to build a user interface, and using the Blocks Editor to specify the app's behavior.
 If you are not familiar with the basics, try stepping through some of the basic tutorials before continuing.